Purplecannon/footnote/doc/WeeklyProgress.md

 ## Week 10

-## Assignment
+## Assignment: Final demo

 #### Kirupa Gunaseelan

 - Actually implemented the timestamp into the annotation.
 When a user pauses or scrubs to a certain point in the video and makes an annotation, the timestamp at that moment will be saved with the annotation text and shown on the page.
   - Added an additional timestamp prop to Annotation, passed this prop to Annotation Item, and then AnnotationBaseItem (which has the html/css that shows the timestamp)
   - Utilized the timestampString function to convert the timestamp number to string format and pass that information via the "addAnnotation" function in the useAnnotation hook (this also passes the information to the database).

 #### Mia Huynh